West Africa Cruise - Cape Town to Marrakech

 Day 19-20 At Sea (2B,2L,2D)

-Today, we disembark in Freetown, Sierra Leone.
+Today, we disembark in Freetown, Sierra Leone and spend two days exploring.
 Sierra Leone is recovering from a civil war that almost tore the country apart, but today it is a progressive African state with a great future.
 Tourism is part of the recovery process.
-We’ll explore the city, the Tacagumu Chimpanzee Sanctuary.
+We’ll explore the city, the Tacagumu Chimpanzee Sanctuary and visit one of least visited beaches in the world.
 With so many interesting aspects to the city tour what immediately strikes travelers is the combination of bustle, clutter, seething traffic and population, and of course the ever present informal sector industry.
 Many of the streets retain their old colonial era names, such as Gloucester Road, Wilberforce Street, George Street and Regent Street, all very oddly juxtaposed against this swarming West African city.
 Our first stop is the Sierra Leone National Museum, close to the famous Cotton Tree.
 A nearby war memorial may also be of considerable interest, rendering a sense of the extent to which this tragedy has been imprinted on the psyche of this city.

 Day 24 Banjul, the Gambia (1B,1L,1D)